maxmahlke/classy/docs/index.rst

 .. role:: gray

 A tool to explore, download, analyse, and classify asteroid reflectance spectra.
 Originally designed for classification in the taxonomy of
-`Mahlke, Carry, and Mattei 2022 <https://arxiv.org/abs/2203.11229>`_, it now offers multiple taxonomic systems and a suite of qualitfy-of-life features for spectroscopic analysis.\ [#f1]_
+`Mahlke, Carry, and Mattei 2022 <https://arxiv.org/abs/2203.11229>`_, it now offers multiple taxonomic systems and a suite of quality-of-life features for spectroscopic analysis.\ [#f1]_